What does a streaming box do?

 2. Do I need a subscription to use a streaming box?

-While some streaming services require a subscription, many offer free content as well.
-You can choose which services to subscribe to based on your preferences.
+While some streaming platforms require a subscription, many streaming boxes offer free content as well.
+However, to access premium content, a subscription to the respective streaming service is usually required.